MiyacoGBF/mlgb/themes/hello-friend/README.md

 # git clone [repo-url]
 ```

-then set `config.toml` to use this theme:
+Then edit `config.toml` to use this theme:

 ```
 theme = "hello-friend"